NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Presents topics of current interest to computer science in a seminar environment.
 Includes invited lectures by experts in the field, or a review of a particular technology by a faculty member.
 A maximum of three hours may be counted towards graduation without prior written CS Department approval.
 Lab access fee of $45 for computers applies.

 Examines how computers have affected global society and how they could further affect it in the future.
-Challenges students to (1) examine several types of ethical reasoning to establish an ethical framework to assist in making normative judgments, (2) examine various ethical issues surrounding computer usage, particularly in differing societal contexts, (3) understand the responsibilities they bear, to know how their actions can affect both society and individual people in their own and other cultural setings, and to appreciate both the good and the harm they can do and (4) consider many of the moral and professional issues that those who work with computers might expect to face.
+Examines various ethical issues surrounding computer usage, particularly in differing societal contexts.
+Explores the responsibilities borne by software professionals, including how their actions can affect both society and individual people in their own and other cultural settings.
+Presents examples of the moral and professional issues that those who work with computers might expect to face.
 Lab access fee of $45 for computers applies.

 Introduces the Unix operating system.
 Presents the underlying theory and concepts of an operating system, and covers the following topics in depth: device management, processes, threads, synchronization, scheduling, deadlocks, memory management, virtual memory, and file systems.
 Provides practical experience in writing programs that use standard Unix system calls to interface directly with the operating system.
 Lab access fee of $45 for computers applies.